jbellis/jamm/README.md

 Jamm provides `MemoryMeter`, a Java agent for all Java versions to measure actual object memory use including JVM overhead.

+Jamm assume that the JVM running the code is an HotSpot JVM.
+It has not been tested with other type of JVMs.

 # Building